lost-scripts/.github/DEVELOPMENT.md

 ### 4\.
 Pages Deployment

 * 4.1\.
-Any time GitHub Pages needs to be updated and assuming a dummy (since it should never be used to work on it) `gh-pages` branch exists, do:
+Any time GitHub Pages needs to be updated and assuming a dummy `gh-pages` branch exists, do:

 	```bash
 	git checkout gh-pages